Unplanned Pregnancy Help in Alabama

-While American Adoptions specializes in helping pregnant women who choose adoption, it is not our place to judge any woman for the choice they make regarding their pregnancy.
+While American Adoptions is more than happy to help pregnant women who choose adoption in Alabama, it is not our place to judge any woman for the choice they make regarding their pregnancy.
 Only you can decide what to do about your unintended pregnancy in Alabama.
-And while we believe that adoption is beneficial to the most people, we also understand that it may not be the best choice for everyone.
+And while we believe that adoption is beneficial to most people, we also understand that it may not be the best choice for everyone.

 You can request information about all your unplanned pregnancy options in Alabama by calling 1-800-ADOPTION at any time.
 We offer free adoption information and counseling, but there is no obligation to choose adoption.

 An unexpected pregnancy can be a frightening situation, especially if you feel you have to face it alone.
 We are available 24/7 and are always able to listen and connect you to the resources you need for adoption in Alabama.
 Please feel free to call 1-800-ADOPTION even if you just need pregnancy support and guidance.

 The following is an overview of the three unplanned pregnancy options in Alabama:

 The first question a woman often asks herself when she is faced with an unplanned pregnancy is “Am I ready to be a parent?”
 The only person who can answer that question is you.
 Here are some facts to consider when making this decision: